-- Meanwhile, in a bowl, mix together extra-virgin olive oil, crushed garlic, smoked paprika, cumin powder, coriander powder, green pepper and sea salt.
+- Meanwhile, in a bowl, mix together extra-virgin olive oil, crushed garlic, smoked paprika, cumin powder, coriander powder, green pepper, and sea salt.
 The oil and spice mix is ready!

 - Cut the mushrooms into 1.2 inches (3cm) pieces.

 - Heat a large pan over medium-high heat.
-Add the mushrooms along with the oil and spice mix and and fry until golden, about 10 minutes.
+Add the mushrooms along with the oil and spice mix and fry until golden, about 10 minutes.
 Stir regularly to cook the mushrooms evenly.

 - To assemble the dip: in a shallow bowl, layer the whipped feta dip (making swirly waves with the back of a spoon).
-Sprinkle the roasted spicy mushrooms and don’t forget to drizzle the cooking oil for extra flavours!
+Sprinkle the roasted spicy mushrooms and don’t forget to drizzle the cooking oil for extra flavor!

 - Sprinkle the zest of one lemon and a generous handful o fresh coriander on top.

 - The mushrooms need to be cooked over high flame for about 10 minutes to become crispy and “meaty”.
 They will release water, this is normal.
 Keep frying until the water has evaporated and the mushrooms are golden and crispy.
-Being patient with the mushrooms will ensure extra umami flavours as well as depth of texture and taste.
+Being patient with the mushrooms will ensure extra umami flavors as well as a depth of texture and taste.

 - I recommend making the Feta dip in advance and storing it in the fridge in an airtight container for at least one hour (up to the day before).
 The longer the dip sits in the fridge, the creamier the texture.
-Just straight out the blender, the texture will be a bit liquid, this is normal.
+Just straight out of the blender, the texture will be a bit liquid, this is normal.
 Storing it in the fridge will help harden it.

 - Prep Time: 20